Reframe The Square

 Website Redesign

-The Website Redesign connects visitors of the square to the various events, restaurants, and shops in a singular online presence.
+The website redesign connects visitors of the square to the various events, restaurants, and shops in a singular online presence.

 Projection